juuni26/claude-notif-sound/README.md

 ## The Problem

 I open Claude Code, prompt something, switch tabs, lose focus — and don't even realize it's already finished or waiting for my next action.
-That's frustrating.
-There's no official notification solution — Claude Code runs completely silent.
+That's kinda frustrating.
+There's no official notification solution.  i checked — Claude Code runs completely silent. no sound.

-So I built **notif-sound**.
+So that's why I built this **notif-sound** plugin.
 It plays a sound the moment Claude needs my attention.
-I've been using it personally and I'm sharing it here so anyone with the same frustration can use it too.
+I’ve been using it personally, and i’m sharing it here for anyone facing the same issue. sure, you can set this up yourself with scripts and Claude hooks — but this plugin makes it more simple.

 ## Demo